Android SDK version 15.2.0,

 Minimum re-trigger time (MRT) is the amount of time that needs to expire before the Zone allows a re-trigger of the actions on a device.
-If checkout is not enabled for a Zone, the MRT starts immediately after a user checks into a fence or beacon.
+If checkout is not enabled for a Zone, the MRT starts immediately after a user checks into a fence.
 For example, if you enter 10:00 as the MRT for a Zone, actions will only re-trigger when the user checks into the same Zone after 10 hours and the Zone will be not tracked for triggering for the next 10 hours.
 This, in turn, will help reduce battery drain.

 - You set the MRT to 1 hour and you trigger the Zone at 10:00 AM.